 - Organisations contracted by us to assist in the delivery of our functions and services.
-This includes our contracted third party agents such as the Australian Health Service Alliance Ltd (Note: From time to time, we disclose personal information to the Australian Health Service Alliance who provides clinical, classification and contract support in order to assist us with correctly assessing a claim for payment and to identify persons who could potentially benefit from a chronic disease management program), organisations that provide mail out services, organisations for security purposes, organisations that support our promotional and communications capability, organisations that support our voice recording infrastructure and organisations that supply and support our information technology infrastructure;
+This includes our contracted agents such as the Australian Health Service Alliance Ltd (Note: From time to time, we disclose personal information to the Australian Health Service Alliance who provides clinical, classification and contract support in order to assist us with correctly assessing a claim for payment and to identify persons who could potentially benefit from a chronic disease management program), organisations that provide mail out services, organisations for security purposes, organisations that support our promotional and communications capability, organisations that support our voice recording infrastructure and organisations that supply and support our information technology infrastructure;

 - To business partners who provide services direct to you on our behalf or business partners from which we purchase services on your behalf and this includes organisations that results in you also becoming their client and/or member (note: this may involve the retention of disclosed personal information by the business partner to deliver their services to you);

 - Third parties (oganisations contracted by organisations contracted by us) to assist us in the delivery of our functions and services and, unless required by law, with our agreement;